 The Committee does not believe that benchmark studies are the only or even the definitive determinants in establishing compensation.
 We do believe that benchmarks are useful as a partial fairness test for our compensation levels and to evaluate whether our compensation notions are at least somewhat comparable to those of other companies.
 Significantly, we are mindful of the fact that most benchmarking studies relate to a company's size, not necessarily its profitability or profit margins.
 HEICO's management has historically focused on our profitability, cash flow and market capitalization in the belief that these ultimately drive shareholder wealth, rather than the size of our Company in revenues or employees relative to other firms.
-If we were to exclusively follow benchmarks studies, we would pay our executives not for the Company's income but principally for its revenue and staff size;

-we believe that would be flawed because it would not incentivize our management to focus on the factors which we and they believe to be important.
+If we were to exclusively follow benchmarks studies, we would pay our executives not for the Company's income, but principally for its revenue and staff size; we believe that would be flawed because it would not incentivize our management to focus on the factors which we and they believe to be important.
 When we consider the benchmark data, we believe that our executive management team should be compensated in the higher percentile of companies reviewed because of the factors discussed in the "Compensation Overview" section of this Compensation Discussion and Analysis.
 The Committee continues to reserve the discretion to ignore or interpret the benchmark data in our judgment.
+We also note that benchmark data can be flawed due to circumstances unique to other companies in the "peer group" and because there are no companies which exactly match HEICO's products, size and financial characteristics.